vaibhav-quantum/quantum-projects.../quantum-coin-toss/README.md

 ## Explanation
 A Hadamard gate creates a superposition of |0⟩ and |1⟩.
-Measurement collapses the state, producing true randomness.
+Measurement collapses the state, producing true randomness....